 I had a poor view of education and what it could bring.
 It was not that I did not want to learn, rather the opportunity had never been there for me.
-Thankfully, I found the CIT Yurauna Centre.
+Thankfully, I found the CIT Yurauna.
 And it found me.

-Looking back, the Yurauna Centre and I have grown together.
+Looking back, the CIT Yurauna and I have grown together.

 I recently completed my Certificate III in Cultural Arts and have now started a Certificate IV.

 CIT Yurauna has allowed me to tell my story through cultural arts.
 Studying arts at CIT meant my hobby, which I did almost every day, developed into something so much more.

 Since studying at CIT Yurauna, I became involved in the National Aboriginal and Torres Strait Islander Women's Gathering on a local level, and was then voted to represent the Aboriginal women's gathering at a national level.

 This position has built my confidence, and allowed me to speak on what is happening in my community.